GabrielStima/sieveOfEratosthenes/README.md

 # Sieve of Eratosthenes

+## Code

+If you want to see the code just access the [Demo](https://codesandbox.io/embed/sieveoferatosthenes-uriuc?fontsize=14&hidenavigation=1&theme=dark)

 ## Resume

 In a group of **Discord** aimed at people who want or are already in the _T.I_ market, a question arose about how to find prime numbers within a set of numbers, after some explanations I went after a way to trying to help solve the doubts I chose **Sieve of Eratosthenes** as a way to explain.